| Adventures & Sports

 slope and a slalom run.
 Himachal Tourism offers ski courses, instruction

+and has equipment on hire at Narkanda.
 At Manali (Kullu), the Directorate of Mountaineering and Allied

 Sports offers a variety of courses and facilities for skiing are